arodic/arodic.github.com/docs/updates/new-website.md

 Since the [Polymer](https://github.com/polymer) library which I used to build my previous website is now deprecated, I built this new website with the latest version of [io](https://github.com/arodic/io), inspired by Polymer and powered by the latest web standards.
 I hope this will be a good testcase for the designs and ideas I've developed so far.

-This is a work in progress, so I apologize for possible hiccups browser compatibility issues.
+This is a work in progress, so I apologize for possible hiccups and browser compatibility issues.

 **For web developers:**